mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/strategic-partner-cloud.md

 <video controls src="attachments/CreateAnEnvironment.mp4">VIDEO</video>

-### 1.3 How Can I Run in High Availability Mode on the SAP Cloud Platform?
+### 1.3 How Can I Run in High Availability Mode on SAP Cloud Platform?

 You can run a Mendix application in high availability on the SAP Cloud Platform via the scaling option.
 By creating more than one instance of your application, your application will automatically start running in high availability.

-### 1.4 Does Mendix Have Auto-Scaling Support on the SAP Cloud Platform?
+### 1.4 Does Mendix Have Auto-Scaling Support on SAP Cloud Platform?

 The SAP Cloud Platform has a service that provides auto-scaling capabilities.
 It has two methods to auto-scale an application: